chandanhpcic/docs/source/manual/install.rst

 Table:  *The console menu*

-.. rubric:: opnsense-update
+.. rubric:: reticen8-update
-   :name: opnsense-update
+   :name: reticen8-update

-OPNsense features a command line interface (CLI) tool "opnsense-update".
-Via menu option **8) Shell**, the user can get to the shell and use opnsense-update.
+Reticen8 features a command line interface (CLI) tool "reticen8-update".
+Via menu option **8) Shell**, the user can get to the shell and use reticen8-update.

-For help, type *man opnsense-update* and press [Enter].
+For help, type *man reticen8-update* and press [Enter].

 .. rubric:: Upgrade from console
    :name: upgrade-from-console